brown-dash/Dash-Documentation/markdown/environment.md

 ### Reporting Bugs

 Dash is constantly developing and trying out new features and interfaces.
 Bugs and issues exist, and we need your help to catch them!
-To report issues and bugs, please click on the bug icon in the top bar, where you can view open issues, and report any issues that you find.
+To report issues and bugs, please click on the bug icon in the **topbar**, where you can view open issues, and report any issues that you find.
 Feel free to also suggest new features here!

 ![](../assets/gifs/environment/dash-report.gif){:.img}